Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Background

-Hoare Logic~\cite{hoare_axiomatic_1969} is a formal system in computer science used to reason about the correctness of computer programs through logical assertions.
-It employs deductive reasoning to prove properties of programs using Hoare Triples, denoted as $\{P\}\, Q \,\{R\}$, where $P$ represents pre-conditions, $Q$ is the sequence program's statements, and $R$ indicates post-conditions.
-This syntax means that if $P$ holds before executing $Q$, $R$ will hold afterwards.
+\paragraph{\bf Hoare Logic.} Hoare logic~\cite{hoare_axiomatic_1969} is a formal system with a set of logical rules used to reason about the correctness of computer programs.
+It employs deductive reasoning to prove properties of programs using Hoare Triples, denoted as $\{P\}\, Q \,\{R\}$, where $P$ represents pre-conditions, $Q$ is a sequence of program statements, and $R$ represents post-conditions.
+This syntax means that if $P$ holds before executing $Q$, $R$ will hold afterwards, if $Q$ terminates.